 We would recommend going for the slightly smaller gown if you are unsure, as this will look more professional on the day.
 Most of all, you want to make sure that you feel comfortable during the graduation ceremony.

-The gown will definitely be below the knee and it might even be a bit of an ankle grazer, it depends on your height and build.
+The gown will definitely be below the knee and it might even be a bit of an ankle grazer, it depends on your height and frame.
 The arms are also quite flappy, so it will feel like you’re walking around with wings until you get used to it.

-Help!
-What do I wear under my graduation gown?
+What to wear under a graduation gown

 First thing’s first, graduation gowns tend to be a bit on the warm side.
 So it’s important that what you wear underneath is quite lightweight.
 Above all, you want to make sure you’re comfortable.
 Graduation day is quite long!